improvedk/improve.dk/source/_posts/pushing-the-limits-of-amazon-s3-upload-performance/pushing-the-limits-of-amazon-s3-upload-performance.md

 For these objects, we clearly see that going up to **128 connections actually provide a boost in throughput**, leading me to conclude that for objects of size 256KB+, you can use somewhat more threads successfully.

 For all object sizes, using  HTTP over HTTPS seems to increase the maximum throughput thread limit – this increasing it from 64 to 128 for smaller objects and from 128 to 256 threads for larger objects.
-If you’re uploading objects of varying sizes, this means you’ll have to do some testing with your specific workload to find out the optimal amount of threads.
+If you're uploading objects of varying sizes, this means you'll have to do some testing with your specific workload to find out the optimal amount of threads.

 ### Object size vs. HTTPS performance impact

-In the following graph I’ve calculated the average gain HTTP had over HTTPS for each object size, across all thread counts.
+In the following graph I've calculated the average gain HTTP had over HTTPS for each object size, across all thread counts.
 As there is quite some variance, the trend line is the most interesting part of the graph.
 It clearly shows that as object size grows, the HTTP over HTTPS advantage decreases.

 image_19.png

 ## Server 2008 R2 vs. Server 2003

-You’ve probably heard about Server 2008 bringing along a [bunch of updates to the TCP/IP stack](http://technet.microsoft.com/en-us/network/bb545475).
+You've probably heard about Server 2008 bringing along a [bunch of updates to the TCP/IP stack](http://technet.microsoft.com/en-us/network/bb545475).
 I thought it would be interesting to run the same tests on an identical server, just running Windows Server 2008 R2 x64.
 Luckily, I have just that.
 A server with identical hardware, on the same subnet at the same ISP, just running Server 2008 R2 x64 instead.
 Question is, how big of a difference does the OS alone make?

 For this graph, I calculated the maximum attainable transfer speed, using HTTPS, for a given object, across any number of threads.
-I’ve then mapped those values into the graph for both Server 2003 and Server 2008 R2 (note the log(2) scale!).
+I've then mapped those values into the graph for both Server 2003 and Server 2008 R2 (note the log(2) scale!).

 image_21.png